Kerbside Clean Up

 What can’t be placed out

-- All fibro type material like cement sheeting, gyprock, plasterboard (as it is not possible to determine if it contains asbestos)
+- All fibro type material like cement sheeting, gyprock, plasterboard (whether or not it contains asbestos)

 - Food or any waste that may rot and attract flies and vermin